kangrio/auto-setup-openvpn/README.md

 3.cd auto-setup-ovpn

-4.chmod +x auto-add.sh

-5.copy your file to sdcard/ovpn/file
+4.copy your file to sdcard/ovpn/file

-6.bash auto-add.sh
+6.bash Start

 go to sdcard/ovpn